merivale/datamap-js/README.md

 The problem gets worse when you start working with sets and maps.

-Sets are supposed to contain unique items, but the built-in `Set` object lets you add the same value repeatedly, if that value is an array or other object.
+Sets are supposed to contain unique items, but the built-in `Set` object lets you add the same value repeatedly, if that value is an object.
 And no matter how many times you add it, JavaScript will keep telling you that it isn't there:

 ```js